Pywr-DRB/Pywr-DRB/_sources/Overview/Model/pywr_drb_overview.md

 ### Represented components

-The Pywr-DRB model includes representation of the following:
+The Pywr-DRB model includes representation of the following aspects of the Basin:

 - Historic and future streamflow throughout the basin
 - Distributed water deliveries within the basin